stackbuilders/clearnexus-chrome-extension/README.md

 ## Build extension

+### Init configuration

-1. Go to `/src/Config.purs` and change the `url` attribute of the config records according to your development, staging (testing) or production servers.
+Go to `/src/Config.purs` and change the `url` attribute of the config records according to your development, staging (testing) or production servers.
 For example:

 ```
 staging :: Config